karunakarrao/DevOps/Terraform/Terraform Basics.md

        	2. type			--> variable type - default type is any ( any/string/bool/number/list/map/set/object/tuple )
 	3. description		--> variable description what is the use of it.

-string:		Represents a sequence of characters.
+string:		String
-bool: 		Represents a boolean value (true or false).
+bool: 		True / False
-number: 	Represents a numerical value (integer or floating-point).
+number: 	Numeric
-list: 		Represents a list or array of values of the same type.
+list: 		list must be of the same type. list is indexed as 0, 1, 2, 3.
+Access like `var.prefix[0]`
-map: 		Represents a collection of key-value pairs, where all keys and values are of the same type.
+map: 		key-value pairs, where all keys and values are of the same type. `var.example_map["key1"]`
-set: 		Represents a collection of unique values of the same type.
+set: 		collection of unique values of the same type. `var.prefix[0]`
-object: 	Represents a complex data structure with attributes of different types.
+object: 	complex data structure with attributes of different types.
-tuple: 		Represents an ordered collection of values of different types. like string, bool, number
+tuple: 		collection of values of different types. like string, bool, number

 variables.tf
 ---------------------------------------------